jaydenk1/Demo/README.md

 - Create a linux virutal machine in the previously created subnet.
 - Place and execute a script on the virtual machine to change firewall settings.
 - Install Docker and run nginx container on the virtual machine.
-- Log health status of the container to a log file.
+- Log health status and usage of the container to a log file.

 # Prerequisites
 - Terraform